ioxcfk2liusosfjox2x7

 What Sparked My Curiosity

-This experiment began with a simple realization.
 I have been keeping seeds for more than twenty years, some saved for sentiment, some for practicality, and some I cannot even explain.
 It occurred to me that if I am going to keep storing them, I should finally find out whether any of them are still capable of growing.
 The question was not how to create perfect germination.
-The question was whether there was any life left in these seeds at all.
+The question was whether there was any life left in these seeds at all — and whether, left to their own devices, they already knew what to do.

 Where I Started (and Why)